DragoniteSpam/DDDEditorGMS2/README.md

 <img src="https://i.imgur.com/3Eqfov7.png" width="160">

-A long time ago I made a 3D terrain editor for Game Maker (two of them, in fact).
+A long time ago I made a 3D terrain editor for Game Maker.
+Several of them, in fact.
 It's not directly related to the rest of DDD but it uses a lot of the same code, the renderer, etc so when someone asked me to re-make it recently I decided to include it.

 <img src="https://i.imgur.com/cKyAlOY.png" width="160">